 Your logo is often the first interaction potential customers have with your business, which is why it is essential that it gives a favorable impression or you risk losing the sale.
-Beyond your customers, it is also aimed at prospects, suppliers, associates or even the press.
+Beyond your customers, it is also aimed at prospects, suppliers, associates, or even the press.
 It is good to take into account that it will be present on all of your communication tools and therefore on generally varied media (business card, letterhead, website, clothing, envelopes, leaflet, etc.)

 A SIMPLE BUT REMARKABLE CONCEPT

 Creating a logo that is simple in its concept does not mean simplistic.
-The perception of your target will be even more fluid and will allow to be recognized by the greatest number.
+The perception of your target will be even more fluid and will allow you to be recognized by the greatest number.
 This also makes it possible to have a scalable logo that can look great both in very large on display or signage media, but also in very small on stationery or goodies.
 That is why it is recommended that you test your logo in smaller sizes and also specify in your brand’s guidelines the smallest use allowed.

 Over time, most of the globally recognized brands get simpler and simpler.